shaiyon/SubredditBot/README.md

 Now, the model must be finetuned with your data using [train_model.py](../master/train_model.py).
 This script will encode the data to a .npz before training.
 If continuing previous training, use the .npz file as the third system argument.

 Tensorflow is painful to get working with a GPU, but if you're up for the challenge, click [here](https://www.tensorflow.org/install/gpu) for a good start on how to do so.
-To use a GPU with the training script, add ```true``` as the fourth system argument.

 ```python train_model.py data_cleaned.txt 124M```